-Trying to find a karate instructor or karate classes in Silvertown ?
+Looking for a karate instructor or karate lessons in Silvertown ?

 What Is Karate?

-Our Karate classes in Silvertown focus on all sorts of people, usually one of these three: Those who want to learn a new martial-art or sports activity that keeps them physically fit People who are seriously interested in learning Karate & Those that want to develop the capacity to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of any age irrespective of their experience or physical ability.
+Our Karate classes in Silvertown focus on many types of people, usually one of these three: Individuals that wish to practice a new martial art form or sport which keeps them healthy Those people who are intent on learning Karate & People who would like to develop the ability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of all ages irrespective of their experience or actual physical ability.